ShuangWu121/ShuangWu121.github.io/about.md

 <!-- ![](/pictures/shuang.JPG){: .align-right} -->

-I am a PhD student at Department of Mathematical Sciences of Norwegian University of Science and Technologyin, Trondheim.
+I am a PhD student at Department of Mathematical Sciences of Norwegian University of Science and Technology, Trondheim.
 My research is about applied cryptography, under the supervison of [Kristian Gjøsteen](https://www.ntnu.no/ansatte/kristian.gjosteen).
-I am a memeber of [NTNU Applied Cryptology Lab (NaCl)](https://www.ntnu.edu/iik/nacl-lab)
+I am a memeber of [NTNU Applied Cryptology Lab (NaCl)](https://www.ntnu.edu/iik/nacl-lab).

 I am very interested in cryptographic protocols that are applied on blockchains, especially if based on zero-knowledge proofs.
+Also blockchain layer 2 scaling, privacy-preserving cryptocurrencies.
 In the past, I’ve worked on formal verifications (Tamarin).

 <script>